- By Fiza Pirani The Atlanta Journal-Constitution

 Though most meteors disintegrate before hitting the ground, meteors that do strike the surface of the planet are called meteorites, Cooke said.

-This year, it will peak around 2 a.m. on the night of Dec.
+This year, the Geminids will peak around 2 a.m. on the night of Dec.
 13 and morning of Dec.
 14.

-According to NASA, the shower starts around 9 or 10 p.m.
+According to NASA, the shower starts between 9-10 p.m.

-The meteor shower will be visible from anywhere on the planet, but be sure to go somewhere far from city lights.
+The meteor shower will be best visible from the Northern Hemisphere, but it’s visible from the Southern Hemisphere as well.
+Be sure to go somewhere far from city lights.

 According to Space.com, binoculars and telescopes won’t actually help.
 That’s because those tools are designed to magnify and focus on stationary objects in the sky.